Updated on Nov. 23, 2020 at 4:00 PM

 The fall 2020 semester is mostly virtual, based on a directive from the California State University system, with a limited number of essential in-person courses.
 Visit the fall 2020 webpage for more details, including protocols for those who will be on campus during the fall semester.

-In an effort to limit the spread of COVID-19, most campus offices that are not essential to direct student support transitioned to working remotely on March 20.
+In an effort to limit the spread of COVID-19, most campus offices that are not essential to direct student support continue to operate remotely.

 Fresno State continues to monitor the coronavirus respiratory disease (COVID-19), an outbreak of respiratory disease caused by a novel (new) coronavirus that has spread throughout much of the world, including in the United States.
 For more information about coronavirus cases in Fresno County, please visit the Fresno County Department of Public Health (FCDPH) website.
 We will continue to monitor the situation and update the campus community accordingly.